obj63mc/silverstripe-google-cloud-storage/README.md

 The module requires a few environment variables to be set.
 These are mandatory.

-* `GC_PROJECT_ID`: Your google project id
+* `GC_KEY_FILE`: JSON of your google service account json file
 * `GC_BUCKET_NAME`: The name of the cloud storage bucket bucket to store assets in.

-If running outside of google app engine or cloud compute, you need to setup your user credentials by placing a service account key json file in the root of your site.
-This service account key will need access to Google Cloud Storage JSON API.
-Once the service account key is in the root of your site, simply add an environment variable of GOOGLE_APPLICATION_CREDENTIALS, example -
+For the GC_KEY_FILE environment variable, simply copy all contents into one line and place in your .env file like -

-* `GOOGLE_APPLICATION_CREDENTIALS`: 'service-account.json'
+        GOOGLE_KEY_FILE={"type": "service_account","project_id": ...

 ## Installation